thotz/ceph-ci/doc/man/8/rbd-nbd.rst

    Override device timeout.
 Linux kernel will default to a 30 second request timeout.
    Allow the user to optionally specify an alternate timeout.

+.. option:: --legacy
+   Use the NBD ioctl interface (old kernels) instead of the default netlink interface.

 Image and snap specs
 ====================